AlgoMaster Logo

 This is useful for sliding window maximum and monotonic deque problems where you need to add/remove from both ends.

-Making a max-heap is trickier in C# than in Java.
-There is no built-in reverse comparator.
+Making a max-heap requires extra work because there is no built-in reverse comparator.
 You have three options:

 For most DSA problems, Option 1 (negating the priority) is the simplest and fastest approach.
-Option 2 is cleaner when you want readable code.
+Option 2 reads more clearly when you want explicit ordering.

-C#'s PriorityQueue does not support updating priorities or removing arbitrary elements efficiently.
-PriorityQueue has an EnqueueDequeue method that is useful for maintaining a fixed-size heap (like top-K problems), but for problems requiring priority updates (like a true Dijkstra), you typically re-enqueue with the new priority and skip stale entries when dequeuing.
+C#'s PriorityQueue does not support decreasing an element's priority (there is no decrease-key operation) or removing arbitrary elements efficiently.
+It does have an EnqueueDequeue method that is useful for maintaining a fixed-size heap (like top-K problems).
+For problems that need priority updates (like Dijkstra), re-enqueue the node with its new priority and skip stale entries when dequeuing by checking whether the node was already finalized.

 Collections Quick Reference